Axway/agent-sdk/docs/discovery/provisioning.md

 ```

 Notes:
-- The SDK does not create groups or policies.
-If the configured group/policy does not exist, it no-ops.
+- The SDK does not create groups or policies; they must already exist in Okta before the agent starts.
+If a configured group or policy cannot be found during provider initialization, `NewProvider` returns an error and the agent will fail to start.

 Alternatively when registering the provider programmatically via `IDPConfiguration`, set the Okta group under `Okta.Group` and the policy name under `Okta.Policy`.